Cindy has been a writer for a number of years. She enjoys sharing her life experiences and what they have taught her.

-I really hope I can find a way to compress the vast amount of information on Paganism into this Hub.
+I really hope I can find a way to compress the vast amount of information on Paganism into this article.
 My hope is that for those people who don't really know what Paganism is all about, this article will at least make it a little bit clearer and dispel many popular misconceptions about Paganism in general.

 Modern Day Paganism

-I discovered Paganism when I was in my mid-twenties, and felt very comfortable with the religion and it's ideals.
+I discovered Paganism when I was in my mid-twenties, and felt very comfortable with the religion and its ideals.
 Having been sent to Catholic Convent Schools, whilst living in a Church of England home, it was at first difficult to get over the fear of wondering if by changing religion I would 'be in trouble with God'.
 It took me a few weeks to become relaxed with the idea of this new religion.
 Eventually the fact my sister had already changed to Paganism some years before, and experienced all the same worries, made me feel more okay about it, plus my logic told me that the ideals of Paganism were surely what any God of creation would want from his followers.

 So what is Paganism?
 Well, a vast subject to say the least.
-There are many sects in Paganism, although most of them seem to happily converse together, e.g. Wiccans (white witches), Druids etc.
+There are many sects in Paganism, although most of them seem to happily converse together, e.g. Wiccans (white witches), Druids, etc.

-My understanding and experience of Paganism in all of it's forms is that it is essentially a nature loving religion, where we believe that there is a supreme God/Goddess, or Great Spirit, and that he/she exists in everything around us, the trees, the plants, the rocks, the water etc.
+My understanding and experience of Paganism in all of its forms is that it is essentially a nature-loving religion, where we believe that there is a supreme God/Goddess, or Great Spirit, and that he/she exists in everything around us, the trees, the plants, the rocks, the water, etc.

 Pagans respect the planet, and believe in doing no harm to other creatures or wildlife wherever possible.